Moris0n/mlops-zoomcamp/03-orchestration/README.md

 records: (3403766, 19): chan="stdout"

 ## Question 4.
 Data preparation
 Let's apply to the data we loaded in question 3.

+Training on 3316216 records
 What's the size of the result?

 - 2,903,766
 - 3,103,766
-- 3,316,216
+- **3,316,216**
 - 3,503,766

+## Question 5.
+Train a model

+We will now train a linear regression model using the same code as in homework 1.

+* Fit a dict vectorizer.
+* Train a linear regression with default parameters.
+* Use pick up and drop off locations separately, don't create a combination feature.

+Let's now use it in the pipeline.
+We will need to create another transformation block, and return both the dict vectorizer and the model.

+What's the intercept of the model?

+Hint: print the `intercept_` field in the code block

+- 21.77
+- 24.77
+- 27.77
+- 31.77